olivierbutler/libacfutils/README.md

 for Windows currently, sorry.
 The Linux version produces the Windows version of the library through a MinGW cross-compile.

+To build also the linux, windows version from macOS, see README-docker.md

 ## LICENSE

 This library is licensed under the CDDL 1.0 license.
 This lets you